learn-js/learnjs-01-introduction/book.md

 It’s meant as an introductory text that will get people up to speed for following books in the Learn.js series.

 ### The reader
 I expect that the ideal reader for this book is someone who likes exploring, imagining, and inventing for themselves.
 You might even have some experience with javascript already.
-And that’s OK, because practicing, and even repetition is an important part of learning.
+And that’s OK, because practice, and even repetition, is an important part of learning.

 ### The author
 I’m Seth Vincent.
 I write code, stories, and music.